Vinod Khosla: Politics

-Khosla has donated to a mix of Democrats and Republicans and supports politicians based on their climate policies.
-He is a Democrat and has donated to organizations that support left-leaning politics.
-Khosla hosted Barack Obama for a fundraising dinner in 2013, and Joe Biden in 2024 at his home in Portola Valley.
+Khosla has donated to a mix of Democrats and Republicans and supports politicians based on their climate policies, but has exclusively supported Democratic presidential candidates since at least the 2010s.
+He hosted Barack Obama for a fundraising dinner in 2013, and Joe Biden in 2024 at his home in Portola Valley, California.
 Khosla endorsed Democratic candidate Hillary Clinton in the 2016 U.S. presidential election.
 Khosla was a major proponent of the "Yes on 87" campaign to pass California's Proposition 87, The Clean Energy Initiative, which failed to pass in November 2006.

 With the withdrawal of Joe Biden from the 2024 United States presidential election, Khosla called for the Democratic Party to hold an open convention for its nominee.
-He stated that it was "hard for me to support someone with no values, lies, cheats, rapes, demeans women, hates immigrants like me" in social media exchanges after Musk referenced supporting Donald Trump.
+He said that it was "hard for me to support someone with no values, lies, cheats, rapes, demeans women, hates immigrants like me" in social media exchanges after Musk referenced supporting Donald Trump.
 Khosla pledged his support for Kamala Harris in July 2024 and joined "VCs for Kamala", a group of more than 100 tech investors and entrepreneurs signatories for Harris.

 China

-In May 2023, Khosla gave a presentation examining how the Russian invasion of Ukraine and COVID-19 pandemic influenced the future.
+In May 2023, Khosla gave a presentation looking back from the year 2040 and examining how the Russian invasion of Ukraine and COVID-19 pandemic influenced the future.
 He argued that the Ukraine invasion started an energy transition and COVID-19 lockdowns in China moved global supply chains out of the country, starting one of the most powerful 20-year innovation cycles.
 Khosla has also stated that America is in a techno-economic war with China which it would lose upon slowing down the pace of AI development, while indicating that artificial general intelligence should be closed-source for national security.
+Khosla has said the U.S. will continue in the techno-economic war with China for the next 20 years.

+Khosla's desire for a closed-source AGI is rooted in his concern over the United States' relationship with China, and compares the topic to the Manhattan Project.
+He debated the topic with venture capitalist Marc Andreessen over X in March 2024.
+Om Malik, a journalist, responded to Khosla's tweets saying "Social Media is the best thing that has happened for him because nothing (and no reporter for sure) can capture his true essence than what he shares on Twitter."
 In April 2024, Khosla wrote an op-ed in the Financial Times announcing his support of a bill that would force divestiture of TikTok from its parent company, ByteDance.
-Khosla later wrote an open letter to the United States Senate urging them to pass the bill calling the social media platform a "weapon of war".
+He later wrote an open letter to the United States Senate urging it to pass the bill calling the social media platform a "weapon of war".